 System Architecture

 As with Dynamics 365 Finance, the on-premises heritage of Business Central impacts the current solution.
-That means, unlike NetSuite, not all customers are on the same version of this software because some have skipped upgrades due to the time, effort and issues that come with that process.
+That means, unlike NetSuite, not all customers are necessarily on the same version of this software.
 Microsoft customers on outdated versions could be missing out on key security enhancements, putting their critical data and processes at greater risk.
 They also miss out on new features and other system enhancements that could make their operations more efficient.
 In the meantime, some customers must rely on internal staff or paid consultants to help them upgrade to newer versions.

 Revenue Recognition

 NetSuite offers revenue recognition functionality that allows users to recognise revenue in compliance with US GAAP and IFRS internationally, whether a transaction consists of a single action, a series of actions across a period of time or different types of deliverables in a bundle.
-Business Central has no comparable revenue recognition capabilities.
+Business Central has limited revenue recognition capabilities that are often supplemented by non-native extensions and integrations..
 This function is particularly important for software and services companies that rely on subscriptions and must recognise revenue over time.

 Billing